The Right Brush Makes All the Difference for Quick Tip

 Synthetic for Water-Based Products

 Water-based finishes require synthetic brushes.
-Natural bristles absorb water, become limp, and leave brush marks.
-Nylon or polyester brushes maintain their shape and deliver consistent results.
+Period.
+Natural bristles absorb water, go limp, and leave ugly brush marks everywhere.
+Nylon or polyester brushes maintain their shape and deliver consistent results with water-based products.
+I learned this one after ruining a tabletop with a natural bristle brush and water-based poly.
+Never again.

 Investment vs. Cheap Brushes

+Probably should have led with this section, honestly.
 A quality brush costs more upfront but saves money long-term.
-Cheap brushes shed bristles into your finish and wear out quickly.
-Clean and store good brushes properly and they last years.
+Cheap brushes shed bristles into your finish — and if you’ve ever spent twenty minutes picking tiny bristles out of a wet coat of varnish, you know exactly how maddening that is.
+They also wear out fast.
+Clean and store good brushes properly and they’ll last years.
+I’ve got a Purdy that’s been with me for over a decade.

 David Chen